Lead Paint/Dust Safety

 How to Find a Local Lead-Safe Certified Firm:

-You can view a list of HBA member contractors that have taken the Lead Safety Certification Course through the HBA.
-Be sure to ask each company if they can produce their Certified Lead Renovator certificate as well as their Lead-Safe Certified Firm credentials before you sign a contract to have them work on your pre-1978 project.
-You can also call the EPA's National Lead Information Center hotline 1-800-424-LEAD (5323) for names or search the list by zip code at http://www2.epa.gov/lead/become-lead-safe-certified-firm.
+You can call the EPA's National Lead Information Center hotline 1-800-424-LEAD (5323) for names of companies certified.
+Be sure to ask each company if they can produce their Certified Lead Renovator certificate, as well as their Lead-Safe Certified Firm credentials before you sign a contract to have them work on your pre-1978 project.